-The main function of minor arterial roads is to serve as routes for through traffic while providing access to abutting properties and minor intersecting streets.
-Minor arterials carry through-travel movements but carry trips of shorter distance and to lesser traffic generators.
+The main function of minor arterial roads is to serve as routes for through traffic while providing access to abutting carry through-travel movements but carry trips of shorter distance and to lesser traffic generators.
 Arterials are eligible for federal funding.